adamLutPhi/adamLutPhi/README.md

 - the _Syrian_ who got admitted into the United States.
-Despite disrimanatory refusal from haters, I've earned it, with the Love, Democracy & Justice of the People &#x1F1F8; :jifla
+Despite disrimanatory refusal from haters, I've earned it, with the Love, Democracy & Justice of the People  &#x1F1FA;&#x1F1F8;

 - Don't watch TV - & not planning to..Never.
 Life has enough _stored_ to keep me Spinning